-The salmon on these tacos is blackened with with taco spices, instead of being fried, and they are so dang good.
+You don’t need to deep fry your fish in order to get crispy fish tacos.
+“Blackening” the salmon adds so much flavor and all the spices get crispy in the oven.
+Oh, and they are so dang good.
 Broiling salmon is my favorite way to cook it.
-It gets crispy on top, and is perfectly cooked in the middle.
-And instead of a mayo based sauce, the salsa is avocado based.
+It gets crispy on top and perfectly cooked in the middle.
+The salsa is avocado-based making it creamy minus the mayo.
 Just as creamy, but better!
 Everything tastes fresh and light and spicy. *Sings Favorite Things from Sound of Music*

 Now, I wouldn’t be surprised if there were no leftovers BUT just in case here are some tips for storing any leftover taco seasoning and salsa:

 - Since the seasoning has fresh lime zest in it, I would just use all of it.
 If you have any leftover, store it in an air tight container in the fridge for up to a week.

 - The avocado in the salsa will oxidize if left to its own devices.
 The lime juice will help, but it won’t solve the browning problem.
 Store leftovers using plastic wrap pressed onto the salsa so that as little air is touching it as possible.
 Store in the fridge up to 1 week.